 - Check thyroid gland function in people who are being treated for hyperthyroidism.

-- Screen newborn babies for inherited problems with the thyroid.
+- Screen newborn babies for inherited problems with the thyroid gland.

 What happens during a thyroid function test?